-The third day of Tihar is concerning worshipping the mother of the universe – cow.
+The third day of Tihar is concerning worshipping the mother of the universe – the cow.
 On the morning of the third day is Gai Tihar (worship of the cow).
-In Hinduism, cow signifies prosperity and wealth.
+In Hinduism, the cow signifies prosperity and wealth.

 Cows are the mothers of the universe, the sacred animal.
 9 balls of garbage represent the 9 months of maternity.
-Some look cow as deity Lakshmi, the deity of wealth and prosperity.
+Some look cow as the deity Lakshmi, the deity of wealth and prosperity.

 The Gai Puja and Govardhan Puja rituals square measure determined nowadays with the replicas of the Gai and Govardhan Mountain created out of the rubbish.
-Folks prepare a mix of the rubbish and ochre fashioned into a paste and applies on the cartilage of their homes and on the floors.
+Folks prepare a mix of the rubbish and ochre fashioned into a paste and applies on the cartilage of their homes and the floors.

-The cow is revered as mate or mother by Hindus and is sacred for them.
+The cow is revered as a mate or mother by Hindus and is sacred for them.
 Fashionable science has additionally proved that autochthonic breeds of cows absorb the energy from the sun and therefore the moon in their hump that is transmitted through milk to humans.

-The cow’s square measure fed with sweets and delicacies as a part of the Gai Puja rituals. there’s the tradition of fastening the sacred thread that’s tied around one’s carpus on the occasion of the Janai Poornima competition on the tail of the cow whereas performing arts Gai Puja.
+The cow’s square measure is fed with sweets and delicacies as a part of the Gai Puja rituals. there’s the tradition of fastening the sacred thread that’s tied around one’s carpus on the occasion of the Janai Poornima competition on the tail of the cow whereas performing arts Gai Puja.